Play and Member FAQ

 There should always be a first aid kit available at the courts during club organized play.
 If it is not there when you need it, contact the venue coordinator or the club's safety coordinator and report that it is not there.
 Current coordinators are listed in Teams and Committees under the Membership menu.

 There may be an AED available at some indoor courts and the actual location is generally set for the season.
-The City does not provide AED's for outdoor courts.
+The Club has an AED at Alpine courts.

 If a player becomes injured, notify the venue captain if possible and administer first aid as needed.
 If there is an emergency, dial 911, state the nature of the problem, give your exact location (posted on the board or in the front jacket of the Captain’s book), your name, and your phone number.